 - Savings for good driving habits - rarely brake suddenly or never speed and you could save

 Aside from the benefits to your car insurance premium, Aussies could also have their claims process simplified with the on-boarding of eCall technology.
 At the moment, if you’re involved in an accident, you are required to manually jot down things like the details of any other drivers involved, number plates, the degree of damage and a description of the incident including when, where and how it occurred.
-But with eCall technology, the potential exists for your insurer to manage the entire claims process from the moment of impact, automating a lot of the tedious tasks that go with filing a car insurance claim.
+But with eCall technology, the potential exists for your insurance provider to manage the entire claims process from the moment of impact, automating a lot of the tedious tasks that go with filing a car insurance claim.

 What does the future hold for telematics technology?

-This type of technology won’t making flying cars a possibility anytime soon, but the future certainly looks full of possibilities for road users, aside from slashing their car insurance premium or saving them a bunch of time on claims.
+This type of technology won’t be making flying cars a possibility anytime soon, but the future certainly looks full of possibilities for road users, aside from slashing their car insurance premium or saving them a bunch of time on claims.